projectiota/electrolink/iota-link-protocol.md

 }
 ```

-### spiTx(int spiNb, byte[] data, int rsp)
+### spiTxRx(int spiNb, byte[] data, int rsp)

 Executes SPI transaction.
 User should manually (using GPIO functions) drive slave select line low when executing the transaction.
-Depending on respond value, the device can send back the data that it received from the slave by sending message `spiTx(byte[] slaveData)`.
+Depending on respond value, the device can send back the data that it received from the slave by sending message `spiTxRx(byte[] slaveData)`.

 Parameters: